‘The Voice’ Rumors: Is Christina Aguilera Returning To Replace Blake Shelton Or Adam Levine?

-Christina Aguilera has been a long time coach on The Voice after starting the show as one of the original coaches back in 2011, but could she now be considering a big return?
+Christina Aguilera has been a long-time coach on The Voice after starting the show as one of the original coaches back in 2011, but could she now be considering a big return?

 Rumors have been swirling over the past few weeks that Christina could potentially be returning to The Voice for Season 13 after last appearing on the show for Season 10, sparking serious speculation about her potentially heading back to the NBC singing show across social media.

-Aguilera fan account @AguileraOnline hinted that Christina could be back on the series in the second half of 2017, citing an article from Latin Times which claimed that both Aguilera and former American Idol judge Jennifer Lopez were both in the running as potential new coaches ahead of Season 13.
+Aguilera fan account @AguileraOnline hinted that Christina could be back on the series in the second half of 2017, citing an article from Latin Times that claimed both Aguilera and former American Idol judge Jennifer Lopez were in the running as potential new coaches ahead of Season 13.

 “Rumor has it [Jennifer] is in talks to join [Christina] as the 2nd female coach on the 13th season of [The Voice].
-What do you guys think?” the Aguilera fan account tweeted out amid The Voice coaching rumors on January 5 alongside the hashtag #TheVoice.
+What do you guys think?” the Aguilera fan account tweeted out amid the Voice coaching rumors on January 5 alongside the hashtag #TheVoice.

 The rumors sparked mixed reactions among The Voice fans, with some urging Aguilera to return after sitting out what will be two seasons, while others urged Christina to pass up the opportunity to return for at least another season in order to work on her music.

-“That would be amazing,” @Vdrstar tweeted in reply to the latest round of The Voice rumors suggesting Aguilera could be back, while Christina fan @dolly131 tweeted out, “[I] always love it when our girl [Christina] is on The Voice as a coach.”
+“That would be amazing,” @Vdrstar tweeted in reply to the latest round of Voice rumors suggesting Aguilera could be back, while Christina fan @dolly131 tweeted out, “[I] always love it when our girl [Christina] is on The Voice as a coach.”

 However, other fans didn’t appear to be so convinced that returning to The Voice would be such a great idea for Aguilera, who has not released an album since she dropped Lotus in 2012.